Position title: New Chapter Development Director

 - Work with experienced new chapter development directors to execute new chapter expansions.

-- Two months of intensive and detailed training and preparation.
+- Intensive and detailed training and preparation.

 - Live on-site at universities where the Fraternity is re-colonizing for the duration of the recolonization.